 Dates for exams are rigidly fixed by the Awarding Bodies (ABs) and are subject to change until each ABs final timetable has been distributed.
 The Examinations Manager cannot give actual dates for exams to parents or students in advance wishing to book holidays.
 Parents are reminded that they require the Head of School's permission to take students out of school (available for exceptional circumstances only, not holidays) and they book holidays during term time at their own risk.
 It is strongly against good practice, careful preparation and government policy to take holidays in term time.
-Additionally exam candidates must remain available until Wednesday 28 June 2023 should an awarding body need to invoke its contingency plan and hold exams on the 'contingency day'.
+Additionally exam candidates must remain available until Thursday 27 June 2025 should an awarding body need to invoke its contingency plan and hold exams on the 'contingency day'.

-Regulatory guidance in this document has been taken from the JCQ publication Instructions for conducting examinations.
+Regulatory guidance in this document has been taken from the JCQ publication 'ICE' - Instructions for conducting examinations - JCQ Joint Council for Qualifications.